 Westminster offers students an opportunity to participate in the ROTC programs of the U.S. Air Force, the U.S. Army, and the U.S. Navy through cooperative programs at the University of Utah.

 ROTC programs offered through Westminster College correspond to those listed in the University of Utah’s General Catalog.
 Students are advised to contact Westminster’s Director of Veteran and Military Services or personnel associated with the appropriate military program at the University of Utah for detailed information.

 U.S. Air Force ROTC (AIRF)

-The Department of Aerospace Studies offers four-year, three-year, and two-year programs through the Air Force Reserve Officer Training Corps (AFROTC).
-These provide matriculated men and women students an opportunity to earn commissions as officers in the U.S. Air Force in conjunction with completing baccalaureate degree requirements in academic fields of the student's choice.
+The Department of Aerospace Studies offers four-year and three-year programs through the Air Force Reserve Officer Training Corps (AFROTC).
+These provide matriculated men and women an opportunity to earn a commission as officers in the United States Air Force in conjunction with completing baccalaureate degree requirements in academic fields of the student's choice.

 |AIRF||1010||Foundations of the USAF I||1|

 |AIRF||1110||General Military Leadership Laboratory I||1|